 Wet Burrito

-A burrito laid on a plate, smothered in red chile sauce and blanketed in melted cheese: the Midwest diner answer to the handheld, built to surrender and eaten with a fork.
+A flour-tortilla burrito laid on a plate, smothered in red chile sauce, blanketed in melted cheese, and broiled until the tortilla softens into the dish: the Midwest diner plate you eat with a fork.

-A burrito laid on a plate, smothered in red chile sauce and blanketed in melted cheese: the Midwest diner answer to the handheld, built to surrender and eaten with a fork.
+A flour-tortilla burrito laid on a plate, smothered in red chile sauce, blanketed in melted cheese, and broiled until the tortilla softens into the dish: the Midwest diner plate you eat with a fork.

 A single-serve corn-chip bag, slit open down its long side, packed with taco-seasoned beef, shredded cheese, lettuce, tomato, and sour cream, eaten with a plastic fork from the bag at a fair.